citrusframework/citrus/src/manual/validation-schema.md

     location="classpath:citrus/samples/sayHello.xsd"/>
 ```

 In the example above the tester explicitly sets a schema definition in the receive action (schema="helloSchema").
-The attribute value refers to named schema bean somewhere in the applciation context.
+The attribute value refers to named schema bean somewhere in the application context.
 This overrules all schema mapping strategies used in the central schema repository as the given schema is directly used for validation.
 This feature is helpful when dealing with different schema versions at the same time where the schema repository can not help you anymore.

 Another possibility would be to set a custom schema repository at this point.
 This means you can have more than one schema repository in your Citrus project and you pick the right one by yourself in the receive action.